Iteration: Exploring the Nuances of Repetition and Refinement

 What Does Iteration Mean?

 In its simplest form, iteration refers to the repeated execution of a set of instructions or a process.
-However, the key differentiator between simple repetition and iteration lies in the purpose of the repetition.
+Still, the key differentiator between simple repetition and iteration lies in the purpose of the repetition.
 Iteration isn't about mindlessly repeating the same task; it's about repeating a process with the goal of improving or refining the outcome.
 Each repetition, or iteration, builds upon the previous one, incorporating feedback and adjustments to achieve a better result.

 Iteration vs. Repetition: A Crucial Distinction